How We Get Paid

 There are several ways the firm can be paid for its work.
 The most common are contingency, hourly, or flat fees.

-Contingency Fees: Our firm handles many litigation matters on a “contingency fee” basis, meaning the fees for legal services performed are paid out of the amount recovered in a successful lawsuit.
+Our firm handles most litigation matters on a contingency fee basis, meaning the fees for legal services performed are paid out of the amount recovered in a successful lawsuit.
 This arrangement is only used in cases where we represent a party seeking to recover a sum of money from another.
-This is because without the recovery of a sum of money, there is no source from which our contingency fee may be paid.
+This is because, without the recovery of a sum of money, there is no source from which our contingency fee may be paid.